-9.2.2.8 Bootstrap Capacitors
+8.2.2.8 Bootstrap Capacitors

-Every LM43600 design requires a bootstrap capacitor, $C{BOOT}$ .
-The recommended bootstrap capacitor is 0.47 $\mu$ F and rated at 6.3 V or higher.
+Every LM43601-Q1 design requires a bootstrap capacitor, $C{CBOOT}$ .
+The recommended bootstrap capacitor is 0.47 $\mu F$ and rated at 6.3 V or higher.
 The bootstrap capacitor is located between the SW pin and the CBOOT pin.
 The bootstrap capacitor must be a high-quality ceramic type with X7R or X5R grade dielectric for temperature stability.

-9.2.2.9 VCC Capacitor
+8.2.2.9 VCC Capacitor

-The VCC pin is the output of an internal LDO for LM43600.
-The input for this LDO comes from either VIN or BIAS (see Functional Block Diagram for LM43600).
-To insure stability of the part, place a minimum of 2.2 $\mu$ F, 10 V capacitor from this pin to ground.
+The VCC pin is the output of an internal LDO for LM43601-Q1.
+The input for this LDO comes from either VIN or BIAS (see Functional Block Diagram for LM43601-Q1).
+To insure stability of the part, place a minimum of 2.2-μF, 10-V capacitor from this pin to ground.

-9.2.2.10 BIAS Capacitors
+8.2.2.10 BIAS Capacitors

 For an output voltage of 3.3 V and greater, the BIAS pin can be connected to the output in order to increase light load efficiency.
 This pin is an input for the VCC LDO.
-When BIAS is not connected, the input for the VCC LDO will be internally connected into VIN.
-Since this is an LDO, the voltage differences between the input and output will affect the efficiency of the LDO.
+When BIAS is not connected, the input for the VCC LDO is internally connected into VIN.
+Since this is an LDO, the voltage differences between the input and output affects the efficiency of the LDO.
 If necessary, a capacitor with a value of 1 $\mu$ F can be added close to the BIAS pin as an input capacitor for the LDO.

-9.2.2.11 Soft-Start Capacitors
+8.2.2.11 Soft-Start Capacitors

-The user can leave the SS/TRK pin floating, and the LM43600 will implement a soft start time of 4.1 ms typically.
-In order to use an external soft start capacitor, the capacitor should be sized such that the soft start time will be longer than 4.1 ms. Use the following equation in order to calculate the soft start capacitor value:
+The user can leave the SS/TRK pin floating and the LM43601-Q1 implements a soft-start time of 4.1 ms typically.
+In order to use an external soft-start capacitor, the capacitor must be sized such that the soft-start time is longer than 4.1 ms. Use Equation 23 to calculate the soft-start capacitor value: